Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Experiments

-For the DrugBank and DrugCentral datasets in predicting relation DTI, we ensure the positive and negative samples for each drug are balanced by random generating.
-Following SumGNN~\cite{yu2021sumgnn}, we keep the train/valid/test sets of the DrugBank dataset containing samples of all types for predicting DDI links.
+For the DrugBank and DrugCentral datasets in predicting DTIs, we ensure the positive and negative samples for each drug are balanced by generating them randomly.
+Following SumGNN~\cite{yu2021sumgnn}, we keep the same settings by stratified sampling DDI from DrugBank for cross-validation.
 For the TWOSIDES dataset, we follow the method in~\cite{zitnik2018modeling} to generate negative counterparts for every positive sample from the unknown set of drug pairs.
 We perform 10-fold cross-validation and select the best model based on the AUC-ROC of the validation set.
-The average performance and standard deviation evaluated on the test set are reported on Table~\ref{tab:dti} and Table~\ref{tab:ddi}.
+The average performance and standard deviation evaluated on the test set are reported. \textbf{To avoid data leakage}, we removed observable DTI and DDI facts from the external KG in advance.